A2P 10DLC Documentation

 Opt-out and help keywords

-Standard A2P 10DLC keywords are honored automatically by the BuildCrux SMS infrastructure (managed via Twilio):
+The full A2P 10DLC keyword set is honored automatically by the BuildCrux SMS infrastructure:

 Keyword typeRecognized wordsSystem response